 The letter is short and very clear, including: “The promise of the Paris Agreement is one of a just and prosperous world.
 We urge the United States to join us in staying in.”
 Andrew Liveris was in Madrid, and is the former chairman and CEO of The Dow Chemical Company; he said from the podium, “The unions are with us, and businesses are with the unions in the U.S. in support of the Paris Agreement.”
 Please read this path-breaking leadership below.

-In addition to the AFL-CIO, the U.S. national union federation that represents more than 12.5 million working Americans, CEOs of two companies with important Minnesota presence also signed: The chairman and CEO of Trane-Thermo King-Ingersoll Rand, and the chairman and CEO of Cargill, the Minnesota company that has considerable influence in the world’s food system.
+In addition to the AFL-CIO, the U.S. national union federation that represents more than 12.5 million working Americans, CEOs of three companies with important Minnesota presence also signed: The chairman and CEO of Ecolab, the chairman and CEO of Trane-Thermo-King-Ingersoll Rand, and the chairman and CEO of Cargill, the Minnesota company that has considerable influence in the world’s food system.

 Cargill boosts global climate commitment